kendall-s/do_commissioning/plots/README.md

 ## 3.2.1.1 Samples from One Niskin per Instrument Boxplot

-> Samples were collected from deep CTD deployment (1000db), in this section 6 samples were collected from each niskin and, samples from that 1 niskin were then analysed by 1 instrument.
+> Samples were collected from deep CTD deployment (1000db, deployment 1), in this section 6 samples were collected from each niskin and, samples from that 1 niskin were then analysed by 1 instrument.
 All samples were collected by Kendall.

 ![Replicate samples from 1 niskin per Instrument](https://raw.githubusercontent.com/kendall-s/do_commissioning/master/plots/replicate_deep_samples_1_single.svg)

 ## 3.2.2.1 Samples from Two Niskins for all Instruments Boxplot

 > Samples were collected from deep CTD deployment (1000db), in this section 6 samples were collected from two niskins, totalling 12 samples.
 2 samples from each niskin were analysed on each instrument, meaning each instrument analysed 4 samples.
+All samples were collected by Alicia.

 ![Replicate samples from 2 niskins for all Instruments](https://raw.githubusercontent.com/kendall-s/do_commissioning/master/plots/replicate_deep_samples_1_shared.svg)